 • The research was related to trajectory data mining, machine learning, and statistical inference.

-• We developed a method that utilizes trajectories of [cars, pedestrians, etc.] as a way to infer semantic similarities between geographical areas.
+• Developed a method that utilizes trajectories of [cars, pedestrians, etc.] as a way to infer semantic similarities between geographical areas.

-• We published the research titled Learning Semantic Relationships of Geographical Areas based on Trajectories at the IEEE Mobile Data Management Conference 2020 Versailles, France, and received Best Paper Award.
+• Published the research titled Learning Semantic Relationships of Geographical Areas based on Trajectories at the IEEE Mobile Data Management Conference 2020 Versailles, France, and received Best Paper Award.